Caion (footballer)

-Herlison Caion de Sousa Ferreira, simply known as Caion (born October 5, 1990), is a Brazilian footballer who plays as a striker for Malaysia Super League club Kuala Lumpur City.
+Herlison Caion de Sousa Ferreira (born 5 October 1990), simply known as Caion, is a Brazilian footballer who plays as a striker for Phrae United.

 Club career

 Early career

-Born in Caxias, Maranhão, Caion made his senior debuts with Iraty in 2008, after being a youth player for Icasa in the previous year.
+Born in Caxias, Maranhão, Caion made his senior debuts with Iraty SC in 2008, after being a youth player for Icasa in the previous year.

 In 2009, he joined Ferroviário.
 After three months playing for the side in the state leagues, he moved abroad.

 Gangwon FC

 On 30 March 2009, Caion joined K-League newly formed side Gangwon FC, thus becoming the club's first-ever Brazilian player.

 He made his debut for Gangwon on 5 May, against Incheon United, for that year's League Cup, assisting Park Jong-Jin in Gangwon's first goal.
 He made his league debut on 25 July, against Busan I'Park, as a substitute.
 Caion scored his first goal in the last match of 2009 K-League, netting the winner against Jeju United.

 In the following season, Caion only played in the reserve league, rescinded his link in June 2010.